TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 `id:` The block's ID.
 Multiple blocks cannot share a single ID, and a block will keep the same ID from when it's created until it's removed.

 `type:` The block's type, such as a paragraph, heading, or list item.
-For an overview of built-in block types, see [Block Types](block-types#block-types).
+For an overview of built-in block types, see [Block Types](block-types).

 `props:` The block's properties are stored in a set of key/value pairs and specify how the block looks and behaves.
-Different block types have different props - see [Block Types](block-types#block-types) for more.
+Different block types have different props - see [Block Types](block-types) for more.

 `content:` The block's content, represented as an array of `InlineNode` objects.
 This does not include content from any nested blocks.
 For more information on `InlineNode` objects, visit [Rich Text Content](rich-text.md).

 `children:` Any blocks nested inside the block.
 The nested blocks are also represented using `Block` objects.

-**Additional Information**

-It's important to keep in mind that `Block` objects only represent blocks in the editor, and don't track changes made to that block.
-This means that when you get a `Block` object from an editor function, it won't get updated when its corresponding block in the editor is edited or removed.

-## Getting Familiar with Block Objects
+## Demo: Getting Familiar with Block Objects

 Now that we know how blocks are represented in code, let's take a look at the live example below.
 We have a BlockNote editor, under which we display its contents using an array of `Block` objects.
 Feel free to play around and get a better feel for how blocks look in the editor, compared to how they're represented using `Block` objects.